 Update: It seems Safari 5.1+ together with OSX Lion’s “All My Files” Finder view implements something similar as I suggested.
 Funny!

-Update 2: It seems Apple added the animation for the downloaded file swooshing down to the download folder with OSX Mountain Lion.
+Update 2: It seems Apple did add the animation for the downloaded file swooshing down to the download folder with OSX Mountain Lion.
 Double fun!
 Coincidence, or is somebody in Cupertino listening? :)

 For an excellent primer on how the different Internet browsers currently handle downloads I highly recommend reading @Limi’s blog post and come back to revisit this post.